Someone very wise once told me that everyone has a story. I thought I would use this platform to share mine.

 When it came time to go to college, I felt like I'd devoted a lot of energy to my pursuit of fine art and decided to major in graphic design.
 My years spent in design and art direction had a strong influence on the way that I approach my art, particularly composition and my use of the humble line.
 You'll find all of the fundamentals of design in my art...pattern, texture, shapes, dimension, form, repetition and movement.
 Owning a design firm for years gave me the tools to approach my art career with a strong sense of professionalism.

 I discovered my favorite medium, Scratchbords (by Ampersand Art Supply), while undergoing a cancer diagnosis in 2006, they were portable and all I needed was a simple tool.
 Getting lost in the details transported me to a better place.
 I am still drawn to the sheer wonder of dragging my knife into the layers of ink and clay witnessing the board slowly evolve into a sophisticated work of art.
 I continue to enjoy the spontaneity of jumping right in and seeing where it leads me.
 Sometimes I create detailed elements from nature; sometimes I use them as inspiration in my abstracts.

 A short blurb about my family.
 Dave, my husband of almost forty years, appraises machinery and equipment (think nuclear power plants, etc.) and can fix anything.
 Our adult daughters use their creativity in different ways, Sarah is an Interior Architect/Designer and Becca uses her Industrial Design skills as an Advanced Color/Finish/Material Designer.
-(See one of Becca's other interests, a fashion blog, http://www.thefutureisok.com/ for some of her brilliant illustrations.)
+(You might like to visit Sarah’s site, www.sarahgoesling.com for a glimpse of her stunning designs and check out one of Becca's other interests, a fashion blog, http://www.thefutureisok.com/ for some of her fabulous illustrations.)